 According to the news agency Reuters, Vodafone has announced plans to implement 1,000 5G-enabled network sites across the UK by 2020.
 With Vodafone claiming it will deliver extremely fast speeds and near-instant response times.

-The telecom giant will begin trialling 5G networks in seven cities in the coming weeks, planning to bring the technology to Cornwall and the Lake District national park next year.
+The telecom giant will begin trialling 5G networks in seven cities, planning to bring the technology to Cornwall and the Lake District national park next year.
 Two regions that have been historically poorly served by existing coverage.

 The advent of 5G mobile telecoms is essential for coping with the continued growth in demand for ever-faster speeds, capacity and reliability.
 Network operators hope 5G will open up a host of new business cases such as the connected cars, factories and cities.